ADAPT-uiuc/dias-benchmarks/REPRODUCE.md

 - Samsung 980 PRO NVMe SSD, 256GB
 - Ubuntu 22.04.1 LTS.

-To reproduce the results as accurately, please do not run on a VM and use a fast disk.
+To reproduce the results as accurately as possible, please do not run on a VM and use a fast disk.
+That said, we have reproduced the results on AWS instances.

 ## Setting Up the Python Environment